 Email subjects need to catch a reader’s eye in a way that doesn’t feel too gimmicky.
 While threading the needle between gotcha-style clickbait and uninspiring subject lines can be challenging, it’s also your best bet to grab the attention of wandering eyes.
 Subject lines should be concise and informative, yet still surprising.
 You can also try adding colorful features like emojis into the mix if it feels appropriate for your email subscribers.

 Another area of the email to pay close attention to is the pre-header, or the bit of preview text that’s visible before a person clicks on an email.
-Rather than just being the first sentence of your email, you can customize the pre-header to present valuable information right away and attract viewer interest.
+Rather than just being the first sentence of your email, you can customize the preview text to present valuable information right away and attract viewer interest.
 The visible text length of a preheader will vary depending on the device, but a good rule of thumb is to stay under 100 characters.

 If you’re not sure if a subject line, preheader or any other element of your email is having the desired impact, you can always run an A/B test.
 This is when you divide your subscriber list in half and send out two nearly identical emails — only altering the feature you’re testing for — and see which does better.